A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

-At the end of the previous section, we saw that the torus knot $T(4,3)$ has a gap of $1$ between its non-orientable $3$- and $4$-genera.
-In fact, Jabuka and Van Cott \cite{jvc:3vs4} prove that the gap can be arbitrarily large on torus knots:

-In this section, we provide a new family of examples for which the gap becomes arbitrarily large.
+In this section, we provide a new family of examples for which the gap between the non-orientable $3$- and $4$-genera becomes arbitrarily large.
 These examples, which are a family of pretzel knots, have several interesting features.
 First, the new examples all bound M\"obius bands in $B^4$ even though the orientable $4$-genus becomes arbitrarily large.
-Second, the gap between the Euler-normalized non-orientable $3$- and $4$-genera is bounded above by $2$, demonstrating that the Euler-normalized non-orientable gaps are independent of ordinary non-orientable gaps.
+Second, the gap between the Euler-normalized non-orientable $3$- and $4$-genera is bounded above by $2$, demonstrating that the spanning surface defect gaps are independent of ordinary non-orientable gaps.

 The main result of this section is Proposition~\ref{prop:pretzel-gap}, which asserts that for any $n \geq 1$ and positive odd integers $k,r, p_1, \ldots, p_{n-1}$, the pretzel knot $P = P(-k,r,-r-1, p_1, -p_1, \ldots,p_{n-1}, -p_{n-1})$ satisfies \begin{enumerate} \item $\gamma_4(P) = 1$, \item $\gamma_3(P) = 2n$, and \item $g_4(P) \geq \frac{1}{2}(k - r - 2)$. \end{enumerate} Such a knot is illustrated in Figure~\ref{fig:candidateknot} for $p_i = 3$.